pupil-labs/pupil-docs/src/cloud/README.md

 - **Admin**: On top of having full read and edit access like Editors, this role can additionally invite and remove workspace members and change their role.
 - **Owner**: The owner of a workspace is the one who initially created the workspace.
 They have Admin rights and their role can not be changed by anyone.

-Public sharing of data with people outside of a workspace is currently not possible.
+Public sharing of data with people outside of a workspace is **not** currently possible.

 ### Frequently Asked Questions